"It has been hectic": Analyst says CBN's cashless policy has so many challenges

 - Wilson stated that there is nowhere the vice president made reference to the cashless system put in place by the apex bank

-FCT, Abuja - Clement Wilson, a public affairs analyst has stated that a recent comment made by Vice President Professor Yemi Osinbajo concerning the Central Bank of Nigeria (CBN)'s cashless policy was misinterpreted by a section of the media.
+FCT, Abuja - Clement Wilson, a public affairs analyst has stated that a recent comment made by Vice President Professor Yemi Osinbajo concerning cashless policy was misinterpreted by a section of the media.

 Wilson made the clarification while interacting with some media executives, including a Legit.ng correspondent in Abuja.